y-mehta/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-02-Authorization-Misuse.md

 Many no-code/low-code platforms abuse OAuth authorization flows by querying and storing user refresh tokens and re-using them at will to increase productivity and reduce time-to-deliver.
 This allows business users to quickly set up connections without thinking about secrets or permissions; at the same time, connections are embedded with user identities that are difficult to monitor or revoke.
 Even though OAuth refresh tokens are designed to be short-lived, they are most frequently valid for a few months or even years.
-Hence, a connection created by a business user in under a minute could persist in the no-code/low-code platform for a long period and often get used by other users for different purposes than the original intention.
+Hence, a connection created by a business user in under a minute could persist in the no-code/low-code platform for an extended period and often get used by other users for different purposes than the original intention.

 ## Example Attack Scenarios